-Youth antlerless Elk hunts also opened Aug.
-1. Elk populations are stable in Harney Co.
+Youth antlerless ELK hunts also opened August 1.
+Elk populations are stable in Harney County.

-Fall Black Bear seasons opened Aug.
-1. While no formal surveys are done for bear in this area, bear populations appear to be increasing.
-Highest concentrations of bears in Klamath County will be found along the eastern slope of the Cascade Mtns.
-In previous years, hunters have found success with stand hunting near water holes and by glassing open hillsides where bears commonly feed on berries during morning and evening hours.
+Hunters often find success with stand hunting near water holes and by glassing open hillsides where bears commonly feed on berries and during morning and evening hours.
 Hunters are reminded that hunter harvested bear MUST be checked in at an ODFW field office for sample collection and measurement.
 Field office staff are frequently out of the office, so please call ahead to the nearest ODFW field office and make an appointment.
 Field office locations and contact information can be found on the ODFW website.

 KLAMATH WILDLIFE AREA

-Dove season is open through Oct.
-30. Hunters must obtain a self-serve permit available at the check station on Miller Island Road if hunting on the Miller Island Unit otherwise hunting is open on the Shoalwater Bay, Sesti Tgawaals, and Gorr Island Units without permit.
-Dove hunting has slowed on the Miller Island Unit due to doves migrating south for the winter.
-Federally approved non-toxic shot is required for all game bird hunting on the Klamath Wildlife Area.
+Dove season opens September 1 and is open through October 30.
+Hunters must obtain a self-serve permit available at the check station on Miller Island Road if hunting on the Miller Island Unit.
+No permit is required if hunting on Shoalwater Bay, Sesti Tgawaals, or Gorr Island.
+Non-toxic shot is required for hunting on all units of the Klamath Wildlife Area.